-The School, the Church and the Cemetery were used during the course of the 40 year “U.S. Public Health Service Study of Untreated Syphilis in the Negro Male in Macon County “(1932-1972).
+The School, the Church, and the Cemetery were used during the course of the 40 years “U.S. Public Health Service Study of Untreated Syphilis in the Negro Male in Macon County “(1932-1972).

 All three sites are listed on the Alabama Register of Landmarks and Heritage and the Shiloh Rosenwald School and the Shiloh Missionary Baptist Church are listed on the National Register of Historic Places by the U.S. Department of Interior.
 Tours are by appointment and no admission fee is required

 Shiloh Community Historic Sites: The Shiloh Rosenwald School, the Shiloh Missionary Baptist Church, and the Shiloh Cemetery